krgross/st512-course-notes/docs/index.md

 ### Acknowledgments and license {-}

-I am deeply indebted to the R community (@r) for their project which has done no less than revolutionize data analysis in our times.
+I am deeply indebted to the R community (@r) for their project which has revolutionized data analysis in our times.
 I also thank the developers of `bookdown` for providing the platform for these notes (@xie2022bookdown).

 These notes are provided under [version 3 of the GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).